anakincho/ehealthapp/README.md

 	- fixed some major bugs
 	- fixed some html bugs
 	- wrote comments on views implemented

+	- implemented jquery validation on add category, add page,
+	- fixed styling on some of the templates (bootstrap was not added previously)
+	- removed some inline css
+	- fixed the healthfinder API not to break if there are no results or a bad keyword
+	- fixed medline API to work on pythonanywhere
+	- fixed population script, now working properly and populating the database as intended
+	- added new user to the population script and added extra fields for 'shared, user' on pages and categories
+	- fixed now add page and add category return to the homepage after submiting
+	- fixed other small bugs

 So far implemented by Carly (2081252C):
 	- updated base to contain categories sidebar and search bar like wireframes